apache/axis-axis2-java-core/modules/kernel/src/org/apache/axis2/transport/jms/README.txt

-This is a new JMS transport implementation for Axis2.
+This is a new JMS (Java Messaging Service) Transport implementation for Apache Axis2.
 The transport receiver must be configured as follows, with one or more connection factories:

 Sample axis2.xml
 ================